DonJayamanne/gitHistoryVSCode/README.md

 * View Line History (git.viewLineHistory)

 ## Keyboard Shortcuts
-You can add keyboard short cuts for the above commands by following the directions in the on the website [customization documentation](https://code.visualstudio.com/docs/customization/keybindings).
+You can add keyboard short cuts for the above commands by following the directions on the website [customization documentation](https://code.visualstudio.com/docs/customization/keybindings).

 NOTE: The file for which the history is to be viewed, must already be opened.